Cases involving recent burglaries in Limerick Township and Upper Providence Township continue to develop.

 Murray and Love allegedly pawned an antique gun at Pottstown Cash Traders.
 The gun was recovered from the pawn shop after the victim identified it.

-As Patch reported last week, James Murray Jr. was arrested after a confrontation with Limerick Police officer Brian Tyler in which he allegedly threatened Tyler with a hammer.
+As Patch reported last week, James Murray Jr. was with Limerick Police officer Brian Tyler in which he allegedly threatened Tyler with a hammer.

 Police said in a press release at that time that after Tyler detained Murray, jewelry wrapped in plastic bags were located near the scene.
 According to the affidavit, upon later examination those bags contained several smaller bags into which jewelry was sorted by type, with several bags marked "Needs to get sorted yet."